 Students need to be able to display a competent swimming ability of no less than Royal Life Saving Bronze Star.
-Students will be required to pass a specific medical examination for SCUBA diving in order to participate in the practical component of SCUBA diving.
-Students who are asthmatic or diabetic will not be able to obtain a medical certificate for SCUBA diving.
+Students will be required to pass a specific medical examination for SCUBA diving in order to be considered for selection into the course.
+It is regretted that students who are asthmatic or diabetic will not be able to obtain a medical certificate and therefore will not gain entry to the course.
 It is important that any Medical Certificate obtained is from a medical practitioner qualified to provide medicals for recreational diving.
-Students should wait until information regarding the medical requirements of this course are given out in Term 3 before obtaining a Medical Certificate.
+Further information regarding attaining an appropriate medical will be sent to students in late Term 3.
+Students should wait until this information before obtaining a Medical Certificate and entry to the course is dependent on receiving this Medical Certificate.